pavel-slepenkov/blog-nextjs/src/pages-content/about.md

 I'm an active member of <a href="https://stackoverflow.com/users/798335/pavel-slepiankou">StackOverflow / StackExchange communities</a>.
 I found that answering other people questions is a very fun and effective way to learn something new.

-I'm currently with <a href="https://www.apptio.com/">Apptio</a> and <a href="https://www.targetprocess.com">Apptio Targetprocess</a> as a senior BI/Data engineer.
-My main goal here is to provide data platform which improves and transforms business.
+I'm currently with <a href="https://www.apptio.com/">Apptio</a> as a senior data engineer.
+My main goal here is to provide data platform which improves and transforms business operations.

 Current technology stack:
 - 🛠 Python